LeoLiu5/plantmonitor/README.md

  }
  Serial.println();

- // Switch on the LED if an 1 was received as the first character if ((char)payload[0] == '1') {
+ // Switch on the LED if a 1 was received as the first character if ((char)payload[0] == '1') {
  digitalWrite(BUILTIN_LED, LOW); // Turn the LED on (Note that LOW is the voltage level
  // but actually the LED is on; this is because it is active low on the ESP-01)